orichardson/pdg-expts/preferences/notes/queue.md

 ... but now beliefs with 0 and 1 components can make the total picture inconsistent.
 This is a good reason for a smoother version of inconsistency, based on information: maybe it's not inconsistent yet but just extremely unlikely?
 Maybe it was just luck that another beleif wasn't epsilon off and so the difference between consistency and inconsistency is not as clear?

+- [!false] Utility representation: if you can represnt all preferences by utility functions, then there is a way to combine them such that decision making is the same.
+Ways to formalize "decision making the same"
+- Probability of choice in each set is the same as before.